Friday, November 12, 2010

 Ingredients:

-•1 tbsp apple cider vinegar
+•1 fresh ripe apricot, pitted•1 tbsp apple cider vinegar

 •1/2 tbsp maple syrup or agave nectar